CSRG-Group/dcs-notes.github.io/cs126/cribSheet.md

 ### Other

-- Reversing an array using a stack, by pushing all the items in array to the stack, then popping all the items off the stack into the new reversed array
+- Reversing an array using a stack

+  - Push all the items in array to the stack, then pop all the items off the stack into the new reversed array

+    ```
+    Let S <- the stack to reverse
+    Let S' <- an empty stack (the output)
+    For each item in S
+    	Pop the head off S into s
+    	Push s to the head of S'
+    ```

-- Reversing a linked list, by iterating over the linked list from the head, and for each element in the list to reverse, setting the item as the predecessor of the head in the new reversed list
+- Reversing a linked list

+  - Iterate over the linked list from the head, and for each element in the list to reverse, set the item as the predecessor of the head in the new reversed list

+    ```
+    Let L <- the linked list to reverse
+    Let L' <- an empty linked list (the output)
+    For each item in S
+    	Let l <- the first item in the linked list
+    	Delete the first item in the linked list
+    	Add l as the head of L'
+    ```

 - Computing spans